 “It takes years to build a reputation and seconds to destroy it”.

-Oracle’s top tips to responding with negative feedback on social media, expectations for customer care on social media had increased year over year with a high expectation for businesses to respond to enquiries, issues and complaints quickly and effectively.
-This is due to an increasing percentage of customers wanting to fully resolve a problem when they’re engaging with a brand on social media.
-This means that a clear customer service procedure is vital for all companies no matter how small or big.
+Expectations for customer care on social media have increased year on year with a requirement for businesses to respond to enquiries, issues and complaints quickly and effectively.
+This is due to an increasing number of customers wanting to fully resolve a problem when they’re engaging with a brand on social media.
+A clear customer service procedure is vital for all companies no matter how big or small.

-It’s important that all social media accounts for your company are regularly monitored on a daily basis to pick up on any negative mentions and reviews.
+It’s important that all social media accounts for your company are monitored daily to pick up any negative mentions and reviews.
 No matter what the complaint or comment, other users will not know the history of a situation and will simply judge your business based on the message and your responses.
-This is your opportunity to show your brand values, tone of voice and customer service to help reduce any negative exposure of your business and show how effectively and quickly you deal with any customer concerns.
-Responses that are not replied to can be seen by new customers as negative, which can have a negative impact on your business.
-It is also important that you should not delete or ignore any negative comments online as this can infuriate people and cause them to further complain and develop negative conversations about your brand online.
+This is your opportunity to show your brand values, tone of voice and customer service to help reduce any negative exposure of your business and show how effectively and quickly you deal with customer concerns.
+Responses that are not replied to can be seen by new customers as negative, which can have an adverse impact on your business.
+It is also important that you do not delete or ignore any negative comments online as this can infuriate people and cause them to further complain and develop negative conversations about your brand on social media.

-These are our main 4 ways in which you can monitor your social media accounts.
-Here are a few tips to make sure you find all mentions of your business across all platforms:
+Here are a few tips to make sure you find all mentions of your business across all platforms…

 - Download the social media apps onto your phone/tablet and keep logged in.
-You will then receive any notifications where your business has been tagged in at the present time.
+You will then receive notifications where your business has been tagged in.

 - Set up an email address that goes to the key people in your business involved in customer service responses so they can reply instantly.

 - Use a social media monitoring tool to help you track brand mentions and notifications of all your platforms.
 Tools such as Sprout, social mention or Talk walker are useful.